The Periodic Table

 Potassium metal emits violet flames during the flame test.

-.
-Or if you have some extra time on your hands check out this lengthier but oddly entertaining alkali metal elements of love dating series (part one
+Brain SnackWhy do chemistry presentations sound so much better in a British accent?
+For a quick review about all things alkali, click here.
+Or if you have some extra time on your hands check out this lengthier but oddly entertaining alkali metal elements of love dating series (part one and part two).